uw-cryo/fetch_dem/README.md

 # fetch_dem
 Utility to request, download, and process a user-specified region of the global DEMs available via OpenTopography API.
 In the future, we plan to add support to fetch DEMs from other resources.
+Currently the tools have been tested to run on *nix systems (e.g., Linux, Mac OS X) only.

 ## Background
 OpenTopography hosts several Global DEM datasets in cloud-optimized formats (https://portal.opentopography.org/apidocs/#/Public/getGlobalDem) and offers a simple, intuitive API to subset these products on demand.
 This python script provides a high-level interface to submit an API request for a user-specified region of interest.
 This can be run interactively, or called by other scripts.